meuleman/epilogos-web/README.md

 # epilogos-client

-This is a React application for presenting epilogos datasets.
-This includes an `epilogos-annotations` Express.js service for genomic annotation autocompletion and lookup, which is backed by a Redis store.
+This is a React application for presenting epilogos datasets using a HiGlass visualization component, which pulls data from "tilesets" hosted on a separate HiGlass server (at this time, https://explore.altius.org).

-The following steps document how to set up a vanilla Ubuntu EC2 host with this application, using `nginx` to run production and development client servers and the Express.js-backed annotations service.
+The following steps document how to set up a vanilla Ubuntu EC2 host with this application, using `nginx` to run production and development client servers.

 ## Setup